wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Enhanced UI for easy usage (Added an option to hide/show settings block)
+* Added option for Logo Width and Height

 = 1.5.1 =
 * Fixed a small bug
 * Help texts improved and added new FAQ question